 Here "Pilate" is a synecdoche for the person who wrote on the sign.
 Here "on the cross" refers to Jesus's cross.
-Alternate translation: "Pilate also commanded someone to write on a sign and to attach it to Jesus's cross" There it was written: JESUS OF NAZARETH, THE KING OF THE JEWS
+Alternate translation: "Pilate also commanded someone to write on a sign and to attach it to Jesus's cross"

+There it was written: JESUS OF NAZARETH, THE KING OF THE JEWS the place where Jesus was crucified

 You can translate this in an active form.
-Alternate translation: "The sign said,'Jesus of Nazareth, King of the Jews'"
+Alternate translation: "The sign said, Jesus of Nazareth, King of the Jews'"